 Focus on building your projects instead of being right.

-Having said that, there is a fine line between confidence and arrogant.
+Having said that, there is a fine line between confidence and arrogance.
 Extraverted thinkers are confident in their opinions and love intellectual debates.
 But they have to understand that people have different criteria when making their decisions.
 I find it difficult to communicate with my ISTJ’s dad because he doesn’t understand my need for harmony and vision, and the worst thing is he always wants to be right.
 Over time, I learn to walk away whenever he tries to start an argument.

-Instead of focusing on winning an argument and being right, extraverted thinkers should put their gift into better use by focusing on the effectiveness of their projects and work.
+Instead of focusing on winning an argument and being right, extraverted thinkers should put their gift to better use by focusing on the effectiveness of their projects and work.
 Accumulate your knowledge by testing what works in the extroverted world.
 Be more patient when explaining your point of view to others, and be okay if other people don’t share the same perspective as you.

 Know when and who to give advice to.